When Is the Best Time

 The sun was up before 10 am, so we had the perfect light during the cruise.
 However, clouds filled the sky pretty fast at midday.
 On the way back, we made lots of stops along the scenic road and watched the awesome sunset.
 The hike to Lake Marian was utterly breathtaking through the rainforest.
 Another fantastic hike is the Key Summit, the first part of the Routeburn Track.

 If possible, try to do the scenic drive for hikes and walks at least twice!
 Unfortunately, we had lots of rain the day after.
 The reason that we skipped this spectacular trail.
 We wished we booked one more night in Te Anau, as the weather was pleasant again the next day.

-You may spot bottlenose dolphins, occasionally dusky dolphins, and often fur seals.
+You may spot bottlenose dolphins, occasionally dusky dolphins, penguins, and often native fur seals.
 Little blue penguins inhabit the fiord, while the endangered Fiordland crested penguin is only found here and on Stewart Island.
 It is likely to spot keas an alpine parrot on higher elevations at Milford.
 We spotted two keas at Homer tunnel.